 |

 Lab FacilitiesBecton Dickinson FACSort laser-based (488 nm) cytometer with three channel fluorescence analysis, forward and side scatter, and cell sorting facility.
 The size resolution of this machine (based on latex particles and in-situ measurements of prochlorophytes of about 0.4 µm in size) is ca. 0.3 µm.
 Picophytoplankton can be easily detected.
 Typical measurement volumes range between 20 and 500 µl and cell suspensions of 12,000 to 4,500,000 cells/ml can be processed.
 The cell sorter allows recovery of sub-populations of interest for further experiments or taxonomic examination.
 Cell sorting results in a 50 to 100 fold dilution of the sorted cell suspension as compared to the original population; therefore, the cell sorter is equipped with a Becton-Dickinson cell concentrator and a ultra-tangential flow filtration for volumes of 50-150 ml to be concentrated down to 5 ml is available as well.
 The FACSort has proved convincingly robust and has performed well on several cruises on various research vessels.
-Since all optical components are standardly mounted on one bench, no problems of alignement or drift in sensitivity was encountered during cruises.A Zeiss Axioskop epifluorescence microscope complements the flow cytometer for visual inspection of plankton samples and staining success.
-Both instrumentation was funded by German Research Council DFG Jo 192/5-1 and are presently stationed at the Marine Science Institute of The University of Texas at Austin in Port Aransas. |
+Since all optical components are standardly mounted on one bench, no problems of alignement or drift in sensitivity was encountered during cruises.
+At Florida International University, the instrument was expanded with a FACSLoader autosampler and a dual excitation red diode laser option.A Zeiss Axioskop epifluorescence microscope complements the flow cytometer for visual inspection of plankton samples and staining success.
+The microscope was equipped with a C-mount triple tube, on which a Nikon Cooplix 990 camera was attached for simple microphotography [Follow this link for examples].
+Both instruments were funded by German Research Council grant DFG Jo 192/5-1.
+After relocation to the Marine Science Institute at The University of Texas at Austin and, subsequently, to the Marine Biology Program at Florida International University in Miami, Florida, the instruments remained at FIU after I left for the private industry in 2007. |

 Research Vessel |